Discover Modern Broderie Perse – a combination of new techniques and lovely traditions.

 Broderie Perse is a great way to add some pizzazz to your applique projects.
 Doing it a modern way makes it fast and easy!

-I define Modern Broderie Perse as cutting fusible applique from fabric motifs.
+Modern Broderie Perse is the method of cutting fabric motifs from fused fabrics.
 Its a faster way to achieve artistry in quilts.

-While Broderie Perse was popular in the 17th Century in Europe, it most likely originated in India.
+While this technique was popular in the 17th Century in Europe, Broderie Perse most likely originated in India.
 The fabrics were traditional florals.
 Birds and vases were also common themes.
 Sewers would cut the fabric by using the motifs as their templates.
 Then they turned the stitches and hand-appliqued them to backgrounds.
 The darker colors were often paired with beige backgrounds.